-- 1 Choose File > Import > Region Groups.
+1 Choose File > Import > Region Groups.

-- 2 Locate and choose a region group for import.
+2 Navigate to and select the desired region group for import.

-- 3 Click Import.
+3 Click Import.

-- or -

-Drag and drop the region group file from a DigiBase browser, Windows Explorer or Macintosh Finder to the Timeline, a track, the Track List, or the Region List.
+Drag and drop the region group file from a DigiBase browser or from Windows Explorer or Macintosh Finder to the Timeline, a track, the Track List, or the Region List.
 Dropping a region group has the following different results depending on where you drop it: